virgesmith/pico-crypto-key/README.md

 ## Build

 These steps use the `picobuild` script.
+(See `picobuild --help`.)
 Optionally check your configuration looks correct then build:

 ```sh
 picobuild check